wpd6132452.png

 My third example is a cased set of three traditional pattern spring bows.
 The case has “G. Rowney & Co London” in gold letters on its underside.
 Rowney were makers of artists’ materials but would, almost certainly, have bought in drawing instruments for sale by them.
 In this case the solution lies in the very unusual style of the knurling on the handles which matches that of a set illustrated in Michael Scott-Scott’s book on drawing instruments published by Shire Publications.
 He states that the instruments were made by Stanley and I would therefore conclude that the “Rowney” set were also.

 W H Harling also made a distinctive range of instruments available in two qualities, the standard “British Empire” ones and their “Technical Series” and these are described in their 1930 catalogue.
 Some of these instruments continued to be made into the 1960s.
 The catalogues of C F Casella & Co (1930s), A West & Partners (1930/5) and Instruments Ltd (Canada) (1947) also show these instruments, in many cases using the same illustrations with the name blanked out or their name substituted.
 Casella describes these as “the new patterns approved by the Inter-Departmental Committee appointed to consider the design of British drawing instruments” so they would appear to be a standard design made by more than one company; however Harling seem to have been a major manufacturer and supplied many sets to the UK government.
-A G Thornton also supplied “British Empire” series instruments to the government.
+A G Thornton and W F Stanley also supplied “British Empire” series instruments to the government.
 The ones sold by Instruments Ltd were made in Britain but the catalogue does not state who by.